Improving Lives, One Patient and One Smile at a Time

 - Doctorate of Dental Surgery – Indiana University School of Dentistry

-We spend a lot of our weekends cheering on the kids in soccer matches, two of which play for Crossfire Select, or supporting my oldest son who is very involved with a local Parkour gym.
+We spend a lot of our weekends cheering on the kids in soccer matches, two of which play for Crossfire Select, or supporting our oldest son who is very involved with a local Parkour gym.
 Much of my free time on weeknights and weekends I can be found at Tokul, Tiger or other local trails on my mountain bike.
 We spend a great deal of time outdoors fly-fishing, camping, hiking or swimming.
 In the evenings I get to unwind: playing guitar on the front porch with Maybe.
-I am also a life long Seattle sports fan, be it the Mariners, Seahawks or Sounders as well as Collegiate Oregon State and University of Washington.
+I am also a life long Seattle sports fan, be it the Mariners, Seahawks or Sounders as well as collegiate teams from Oregon State and University of Washington.

 I love the outdoors and all the Pacific Northwest has to offer.
 Our family ties run deep, from Oregon’s Willamette Valley through Seattle, Port Townsend, and up to Alaska.
 I love exploring and learning about our amazing region.